sivaram66/Dodge-AI-Flow-Explorer/README.md

 A fourth tool, `execute_query`, handles everything else.
 It accepts LLM-generated SQL validated through a `sqlglot` AST parser before execution — checking statement type (SELECT only), table whitelist, and a 5-second `statement_timeout` for the dynamic path only.

-### Schema Injection

-The system prompt gives the LLM the full join chain explicitly because the correct joins go through item tables, not header tables.
-LLM-generated SQL that joins headers directly produces wrong results without error.
-The prompt also specifies that all camelCase columns must be double-quoted in PostgreSQL.

-### Node Highlighting

-After every query, `_extract_node_ids` inspects result rows for known ID columns (`businessPartner`, `salesOrder`, `billingDocument`, etc.) and maps them to graph node IDs.
-For COUNT queries that return no ID columns, a secondary query fetches the actual entity IDs from the same table.
-These are emitted as a final SSE `highlight` event after the streaming prose completes.

 ---

 ## Guardrails